7 Simple Ways To Turn Your Photographer Bio Or About Page Into A Client Attraction Magnet

 - Why should they care?
 This is all about making an emotional connection with the prospect, and showing them how much you care about their needs and desires.

-If you can answer those, especially in ways that evoke emotions, then you’re well on the way to a great photographer bio page that makes a meaningful connection with your prospects.
+If you can answer those in ways that evoke emotions, you’re well on the way to a great photographer bio page that makes a meaningful connection with your prospects.

 What Should You Do Next?